ohmycthulhu/uwork/README.md

 ## Locations

 <div>
-    Information about location is divided into 3 groups:
+    Information about location is divided into 4 groups:
     <ul>
         <li>Regions</li>
         <li>Cities</li>
         <li>Districts</li>
+        <li>Subways</li>
     </ul>
-    They are hierarchily connected,
+    They are hierarchy connected,
     so each region has multiple cities, each city multiple districts.
     <hr />
     Available endpoints listed below